IT Audit: IT Security, IT Governance,

 Types of email phishing attacks include but are not limited to:

-- Installing a Trojan via a malicious email attachment or ad which will allows the intruder to exploit loopholes and obtain sensitive information
+Installing a Trojan via a malicious email attachment or an ad that will allow the intruder to exploit loopholes and obtain sensitive information

 COBIT and other IT Control Frameworks